 We are AMX certified programming experts with extensive experience across AMX's entire product line, including their enterprise network video offerings.
 Our engineers have worked on some of the largest, most complex AMX deployments in the country.
 We have designed and programmed control systems for emergency operations centers, network operations centers, command and control facilities, and meeting spaces for a wide range of civilian and military customers.

-The Esports Arena is a 30,000 square foot competitive video gaming facility in the Luxor Hotel in Las Vegas.
-Harman provided the bulk of the Audio Video equipment and we were selected as the control system subcontractor to program the AMX and BSS systems.
-The facility sports a very large broadcast footprint and all the action from the arena floor is streamed live on Twitch.
+The Esports Arena is a 30,000 square foot competitive video gaming facility located in the Luxor Hotel in Las Vegas.
+Harman provided the bulk of the audio, video, and lighting equipment and Fisher Integrated was selected as the control system subcontractor to program the AMX and BSS systems.
+The facility sports a very large broadcast footprint and all the action from the arena floor is streamed live on various platforms.

 With over 300 pieces of AMX’s network video equipment, nine video walls, and ten conference rooms spread out over two facilities, this project was demanding to say the least.
 We worked closely with AMX’s engineering staff to produce two emergency operations facilities which help power the American Red Cross’ global relief efforts.
 This was one of the largest and possibly the most complex network video project based around AMX's SVSI offerings completed to date.